-Many people have a lot to say about the movements we do in Crossfit, but when broken down they are really quite fundamental.
+Many people have a lot to say about the movements we do in Functional Fitness, but when broken down they are really quite fundamental.
 I’m going to break down why we are trying to move like kids again.

 Kids These Days